CK-Labs/Real-Time-Bus-Tracker/README.md

 •	<b>mapanimation.js</b>: includes the javascript programmed to run the animation that highlights the stops on the map <br>
 •	<b>styles.css</b>: the styles for the map of Boston between Harvard and MIT <br>
  <br>

+## How to obtain an API key - _credit to the MITxPRO program for this set of instructions_
+1. Create an Account through https://openweathermap.org/ <br>
+•	On the right side of the navigation bar, click “Sign In” and create an account. <br>
+•	Enter a Username, your Email, and a password.  <br>
+•	Check “I am 16 years old and over” and “I agree with Privacy Policy…” <br>
+•	Check “I am not a robot” <br>
+•	Click the “Create Account” button <br>
+•	You will be prompted to disclose how and where you will use the API <br>
+•	Leave the Company field blank <br>
+•	For the Purpose field, select “Education/Science” from the dropdown. <br>
+•	Click the “Save” button.
+•	To access your API key go to https://home.openweathermap.org/api_keys.
+Copy the key, it should look something like 125a227a8361eb6f2e52482b227a46464

 ## Roadmap for Future Improvements
 Future improvements for this project include: <br>
 •	Fix bugs in the github version of this code - _currently triggers 404 whereas the code works on my localdrive_ <br>